cornworry/text-game/README.md

 -------------------------------------------------
 ```

 Frames may be placed on the stack using `Game#FrameStack`.
-Frames are processed first in last out.

 ```
 -------------------------------------------------